 Similarly, socio-emotional learning activities provide children with the tools they need to cope with challenging situations, cope with new environments, develop a growth mindset, and build positive relationships with their peers and beyond.

-While learning maturity, responsibility and self-control, students can achieve higher levels and build attitudes towards positive mental health.
+While learning maturity, responsibility, and self-control, students can achieve higher levels and build attitudes toward positive mental health.